-Well, another study found that the size of the plates led to inaccurate estimate of calories.
-Bigger plates led to underestimation of calories.
+Well, another study found that the size of the plates led to an inaccurate estimate of calories.
+Bigger plates led to an underestimation of calories.
 The same study also found that people ate less when they used smaller plates, and it didn’t affect their fullness.

 Serving your food in smaller plates will help eat less and lose more weight.